ek-ok/neural-artistist/README.md

 # How to run

-You will need to download  [this data on Google Drive](https://drive.google.com/open?id=1rzTQRcquj63vCXT5xkue8sVcXjhf22t5) and place it to the root directory of `neural-artistist`.
+You will need to download  [our data on Google Drive](https://drive.google.com/open?id=1rzTQRcquj63vCXT5xkue8sVcXjhf22t5) and place it to the root directory of `neural-artistist`.
 It contains the pre-trained VGG19 model, `vgg19.npy`, input images are stored in `inputs`, and output images and summary statistics will be exported to `outputs`

 Then apply style to a content image by